paezha/Google-Mobility-Reports-and-COVID-19-US/README.md

 # Research Questions and Hypotheses

-The main policy tool to control the spread of the COVID-19 pandemic has been stay-at-home orders.
-Concurrently, numerous efforts exist to track the progress and the impact of the pandemic, and new sources of data include the recently-released Google Community Mobility Reports [GCMR](https://www.google.com/covid19/mobility/), as well as The New York Times repository of [COVID-19 data](https://github.com/nytimes/covid-19-data).
+The main policy tool to control the spread of the COVID-19 pandemic has been stay-at-home orders, which in the United States have been implemented on a state-by-state basis, with considerable variations in compliance.
+Concurrently, numerous initiatives have been developed to track the progress and the impact of the pandemic.
+As a result, there are new sources of data such as the recently-released Google Community Mobility Reports (GCMR), as well as The New York Times repository of COVID-19 data.
 These two open data sets offer novel opportunities to investigate in quasi-real time the relationship between mobility patterns and transmission of COVID-19.

 This paper investigates the potential of Google Community Mobility Reports to asses the impact of mobility on COVID-19.
 The following